-Our administrative law practice provides ongoing support to a wide client base from start-ups to long-established multinational companies with respect to the licensing and regulatory requirements governing their respective industries.
+Our legal ongoing support covers a wide client base from start-ups to long-established multinational companies with respect to the licensing and regulatory requirements governing their respective industries.
 Such industries include transport, food and beverage, media and entertainment, telecommunications, hotels and tourism, aviation and education.
-We often assist new entrants in the Greek market to obtain and maintain state licences and with respect to the due diligence of the licensing and regulatory status of local companies.
-We also provide legal opinions on a regular basis to our clients in order to guide them through a constantly changing regulatory environment and liaise when necessary with administrative authorities and regulators in order to resolve problems arising from our clients' local activities.
+We often assist new entrants in the Greek market to obtain and maintain state licences and conduct due diligence of the licensing and regulatory status of local companies.
+We also provide legal opinions on a regular basis to our clients in order to guide them through a constantly changing regulatory environment and liaise when necessary with administrative authorities and regulators to resolve problems arising from our clients' local activities.

 Indicative assignments undertaken by our Administrative Practice Law Group include advising the following entities: